iOS Deep Linking: URL Schemes vs Universal Links

 Handle Deep Links in iOS

-1. In SwiftUI, you can handle deep links using the onOpenURL modifier.
+1. In SwiftUI, you can handle Universal Links and custom URL schemes using the onOpenURL modifier.
 This modifier allows you to specify a closure that will be executed when your app is launched or resumed with a deep link URL.

 @main